GSA-TTS/FAC-transition-site/src/info/updates/index.md

     The U.S. Census Bureau will be shutting down <a href="https://facdissem.census.gov">their site</a> that distributes Single Audit data on March 31, 2024.
     </p>
     <p class="usa-alert__text">
     The GSA FAC team wants to thank our colleagues at the Census Bureau.
-They have been incredible partners as we transitioned the FAC, and their support and partnership has been a marvelous example of what it means to serve the public with excellence.
+They've been incredible partners during this transition and their support and partnership has been a marvelous example of what it means to serve the public with excellence.
     </p>
   </div>
 </div>